Summary

 Can we 'Speak Up' - Together?
 5

-For instance, 1 in 3 adults have insomnia.
-Yet, many don’t know about CBT-I (the gold standard) or that it’s accessible digitally – for FREE!
+Case in point: About 1 in 3 adults have sleep problems.
+Yet, many don’t know about CBT-I (the gold standard for chronic insomnia) or where it’s available – for FREE!
 Our collective silence may lead millions to:

-• Take pills that warn of deadly driving accidents
+• Take pills that warn of deadly accidents

 • Stay hooked on pills that cease to work.

 The ‘Ask your doctor’ message has had phenomenal success.
-Don’t we wish we had a way to flood the zone with messages about evidence-based practices like Big Pharma does?
+Don’t we wish we had a way to flood the zone with messages about evidence-based practices like Big Pharma?

 Can we 'Speak Up' - Together?

 In fact, the Clinical Prevention & Population Health Curriculum specifies the need to learn to use social media to promote evidence-based healthcare – preferably via interprofessional hands-on experience.
-But, programs – MD, NP, PA, PT, OT, Pharmacy, Psychology, Social Work, Public Health – don’t offer collective social media training.
+But, health professions programs don’t offer collective social media training.

-As a Georgetown University Sleep Clinic Fellowship faculty member & a former USU Medical Psychology Course Director & Practicum Coordinator, I believe that our pilots give hope that educators can have the collective efficacy to close this training gap.
+As a Georgetown University Sleep Clinic Fellowship faculty member & a former USU Medical Psychology Course Director & Practicum Coordinator, I believe that our pilots show ways that educators can close this training gap.

 Questions: Can an unpaid, online-based internship attract interns to develop & manage a platform (interprofessionally) – to inform & engage the public on an issue?